Campus is open for worship

 In order to leave time for an orderly seating and exiting of the Sanctuary, plus time to sanitize the Sanctuary between services adequately, we’ll need to make our latest service a little later.
 Additionally, our Sanctuary will open 30 minutes before each service.

-(Sunday services will be streamed.)
+(Sunday services are also streamed.)

 How many people are allowed in each service?